devco/Testes/readme.markdown

 Introduction
 ------------

 Testes - pardon my French - is a dead-simple unit test framework written in PHP.
-Its goal is to facilitate simple, fast and maintainable way of testing.
+Its goal is to facilitate a simple, fast and maintainable way of testing.

 Setup
 -----